 Best Practices and up to the minute news on Customer Experience Management and Service Excellence

 Improving on your faults and bettering the guest experience as often as possible is essential.
-But it can be hard to know what to improve upon without a little help.
+But it can be hard to know what to improve without little help.
 Customer feedback helps any business thrive.

 Consumers want to communicate with you, and it’s important you tune in.
 Most businesses that see year-over-year growth (80 percent) use customer surveys to gauge guest experience.
 Just don’t go too far, as 41 percent of consumers said they’re less likely to participate in a survey if they’ve already given feedback to the business.